BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 11. It is a new approach, which means that there are less ready to be used UI components.
 12. If we have larger team of people working on the project, it could be slower, since it is harder to parallelize the work.
 While frontend/backend separation that comes with SPA approach creates more abstractions it does allow more people to work in parallel since they often just need to agree on the API contact and can then work largely independently.

-Overall, HTMX looks like a great technology and an interesting paradigm that we can use to write our web-based apps/systems faster and make them simpler, thus easier to change and maintain. **As said, there are few caveats, and cases where it is just not a good fit, but I highly, highly recommend you try it.
+Overall, HTMX looks like a great technology and an interesting paradigm that we can use to write our web-based apps/systems faster and make them simpler, thus easier to change and maintain. **As said, there are few caveats, and cases where it is just not a good fit, but I highly, highly recommend to try it out.
 Let's simplify web development!**

 <div class="article-delimiter">---</div>